nickjj/plutus/src/importers/README.md

 ignores notes in case you change them.
 Skipped items are not printed to the screen.

+There were 2 duplicated items because on 2 separate occasions a purchase was made on the same day for the same amount from the same store.
+It's rare but it can happen.

-There were 60 new items and these could be added to your profile pending your human review.
+There were 62 new items (including dupes) and these could be added to your profile pending your human review.

 ```
 WARNING: 2 new items are uncategorized as TODOUnknown